 Outcome – rates of clinical response based on signs and symptoms

-At first glance this seems pretty reasonable but the premise of this study is all about treatment of acute otitis media (AOM).
-Most guidelines would suggest that the antibiotic of choice is a weight based regime of amoxicillin (15mg/kg/dose tds) with co-amoxiclav for rescue therapy, not first line.
+At first glance, this seems pretty reasonable but the premise of this study is all about the treatment of acute otitis media (AOM).
+Most guidelines would suggest that the antibiotic of choice is a weight-based regime of amoxicillin (15mg/kg/dose TDS) with co-amoxiclav for rescue therapy, not the first line.

 How do they diagnose AOM?

 The investigators made the diagnosis on the basis of three criteria:-

 - Less than 48 hours of symptoms that received a parental score greater than 3 on the Acute Otitis Media – Severity Of Symptoms (AOM-SOS) scale

 - Moderate or marked bulging of the tympanic membrane OR slight bulging accompanied by apparent otalgia or marked tympanic membrane erythema